raphigaziano/TIE/doc/source/tutorial.rst

 Since template manager are a nice, but rather optional feature, they haven't been implemented yet.

-I do plan to add the soon, so check back in a while for them!
+I do plan to add them soon, so check back in a while for them!

 Part III - Custom Tag behaviour
 -------------------------------